gladyouraway/Basin-installer/README.md

 # afropony
-made by gladyouraway and mosk0u
+an installer to make your new windows or linux install ready. made by gladyouraway and mosk0u